sherwin-ad/my_tutorials/gcp/cloud_security_engineer/Professional Cloud Security Engineer Certification Learning Path.md

-### Configuring Network Connectivity Center as a Transit Hub
+### LAB - Configuring Network Connectivity Center as a Transit Hub

 #### Overview